swcarpentry/r-novice-inflammation/01-starting-with-data.md

 > 1. Use a slice of `animal` to create a new character vector that spells the word "eon", i.e. `c("e", "o", "n")`.

-> ## Challenge - Subsetting data 2 {.challenge}
+> ## Subsetting data 2 {.challenge}
 >
-> Suppose you want to determine the maximum inflamation for patient 5 across days three to seven.
+> Suppose you want to determine the maximum inflammation for patient 5 across days three to seven.
 > To do this you would extract the relevant slice from the data frame and calculate the maximum value.
 > Which of the following lines of R code gives the correct answer?
 >